rajrajhans/examsecure/README.md

 | Realtime Proctor Mode                             | Candidate Camera Capture Image Analysis                             |
 | ------------------------------------ | ------------------------------------ |
 | ![](docs/ss-educator-5.png) | ![](docs/ss-educator-6.png) |

+## Codebase Organization

+The codebase is organized following the [monorepo architecture](https://www.toptal.com/front-end/guide-to-monorepos).
+It uses [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://lerna.js.org/) for managing the monorepo.
+The monorepo currently has three packages

+- [`@examsecure/candidate-app`](packages/examsecure-candidate-app): React webapp for the candidate portal.
+It was created using Create React App, but is now [ejected](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) to support custom Babel config for monorepo architecture.
+- [`@examsecure/educator-app`](packages/examsecure-educator-app): React webapp for the educator portal.
+- [`@examsecure/design-system`](packages/examsecure-design-system): A simple design system for shared UI components between both webapps.
+Created using [Storybook](https://storybook.js.org/).

+### The CI/CD pipeline

+Following tasks are run on every PR against `master`.
+- Build code and run tests for all three packages through [a Github Actions workflow](https://github.com/rajrajhans/examsecure/tree/master/.github/workflows).
+Since the project uses Lerna, it's easy to build and test all the packages in one single command.
+- Upload test coverage to [codecov](https://about.codecov.io/).
+- Deploy each React app separately using [Netlify Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/).
+So, there will be three Netlify deploy previews, one each for the candidate app, educator app, and StoryBook design system.
+- Continuous Security Analysis and Automated Code Reviews using [LGTM.com](https://lgtm.com/).

 ## What's next?